Revisiting the first-order QCD phase transition in dense strong interaction matter: Equation of state and thermodynamic observables at low temperature and high density

 In terms of the Cartan field components, the gluonic field in \Eq{eq:mom-with-gluonic-field} takes the eigenvalues of the fundamental representation:

 when taking the color trace in \Eq{eq:net-density}.
 The normalisation of the quark propagator is set by $\bar{G}_q = Z_q^{E}\, G_{q}$ with the thermal wave function dressing $Z_q^{E}$ defined in \Eq{eq:quark-prop}.
 The net-quark number further relates to the net-baryon number as a conserved charge, whose density follows $n_{B}^{} = (n_u+n_d+n_s)/3$.
 In the crossover region, \Eq{eq:net-density} already has some decent applications on studying the QCD equation of state, baryon number fluctuations and so on, see e.g. Refs.~\cite{Lu:2025cls,Lu:2023mkn,Isserstedt:2019pgx} via the DSE approach.
-In this work, we further extend the calculation of \Eq{eq:net-density} to the first-order transition region, with both the chiral dynamics (\Cref{fig:mass-branches-T}) and the confining dynamics~(\Cref{fig:Polya-branches-T}) incorporated self-consistently, which offer a more comprehensive prediction on QCD thermodynamics in the respective region.
+In this work, we further extend the calculation of \Eq{eq:net-density} to the first-order transition region, with both the chiral dynamics and the confining dynamics~(\Cref{fig:order-params-branches-T}) incorporated self-consistently.

-Moving towards the region with first-order transition, we found that the net-baryon number density for $N$, $W$ and $I$ phase at given temperature shows a similar multi-phase structure as discussed in the previous Section.
-The results are summarised in \Cref{fig:net-density}, where we demonstrate the chemical potential dependence of $n_{B}^{}$ at fixed temperature for all possible phases.
-In fact, the result can be understood as the isothermal trajectories in the $n_{B}^{}$ - $\mu_{B}^{}$ plane:
+Similar to the behaviour shown in the order parameters, we found that the net-baryon number density for $N$, $W$ and $I$ phase at given temperature shows a multi-phase structure during the first-order phase transition.
+The results are summarised in the right panel of \Cref{fig:net-density}, where we demonstrate the chemical potential dependence of $n_{B}^{}$ at fixed temperature for all possible phases.
+Note that the results can also be regarded as the isothermal trajectories $T(n_B,\mu_B) = \textrm{constant}$.
+With no liquid-gas transition occurs in this scenario, the resulted $n_B$ from the net-quark number densities through the propagator shows a trend of being vanishing on the lower boundary of the coexistence region.
+At zero temperature, this behaviour is well understood as the Silver-Blaze property~\cite{Cohen:2003kd,Gunkel:2019xnh,Gunkel:2020wcl}: if there is no explicit singularity located in the complex $\tilde{p}_0 = p_0 + \imag \mu$ plane for $\mu \in [0,\mu_q]$, where $p_0$ is the temporal component of the Euclidean quark momentum, then the quark propagator shall follow the analytic continuation relation:

-which describes a non-monotonic change of chemical potential when the baryon density increases during the first-order phase transition from Nambu to Wigner phase.

-This already provides a phenomenological picture on the inhomogeneous structure of dense nuclear matter, that an interface shall be developed between the Nambu phase and Wigner phase in the first-order transition, where the net-density $n_{B}^{}$ changes gradually from one to another across the interface.
-The connection between a stabilised interface structure and QCD thermodynamic functions is as follows.
-First of all, the boundaries of the interface corresponds to the $N$ phase and $W$ phase respectively, which share the same chemical potential and pressure due to thermodynamic equilibrium.
-This is well understood as the Maxwell construction (MC) for a first-order phase transition: